Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_7.md

     Example 1:     v1 1 0 ac 12 sin
     Example 2:     v1 1 0 ac 12 240 sin   (12 V ∠ 240o)

-**Comments:** This method of specifying AC voltage sources works well if you\'re using multiple sources at different phase angles from each other, but all at the same frequency.
+**Comments:** This method of specifying AC voltage sources works well if you're using multiple sources at different phase angles from each other, but all at the same frequency.
 If you need to specify sources at different frequencies in the same circuit, you must use the next method!

 \